 Masculinities: Liberation through Photography at the Barbican is an exploration of male identity from the 1960s to the present day!
-The subject is vast and quite complex, and being the Barbican, it’s a big show, taking up two levels of floor space and showcasing three hundred artworks from celebrity photographers such as Richard Avedon and Robert Mapplethorpe, through to lesser known, younger artists, some of whom have never exhibited in the UK before.
+The subject is vast and being the Barbican, it’s a big show, taking up two levels of floor space and showcasing three hundred artworks from celebrity photographers such as Richard Avedon and Robert Mapplethorpe, through to lesser known, younger artists, some of whom have never exhibited in the UK before.

 You could say women have had to face the same stereotyping but they have known how to fight back.